logicblocks/salutem/docs/getting-started.md

 ```

 Check functions should also implement some form of timeout on calls that could
-block for a long time.
-If using a
+block for a long time to prevent resource exhaustion.
+It may also make sense to
-[maintenance pipeline](#starting-a-maintenance-pipeline), dependent on the type
-of the check, a check function could be called every interval which could result
-in resource exhaustion if the check function does not time out quickly enough.
-It may also make sense to implement some form of circuit breaker within the
+implement some form of circuit breaker within the check function, potentially
-check function, potentially with exponential backoff.
-This is currently left up
+with exponential backoff.
+This is currently left up to the implementer of the
-to the implementer of the check function but may be incorporated into `salutem`
-in the future.
+check function but may be incorporated into `salutem` in the future.

 ### Producing results